mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Adding an @decorable

-This keyword can be used like @objc but this keyword is necessary to allow other to decorate your code.
+This keyword can be used like @objc, but this keyword is necessary to allow other to decorate your code.

-Decoration only work on function with this decorator
+Decoration only work on function with this decorator.

 Bar.swift